 Consideration was also given to unplanned events which, although unlikely to occur, could lead to impacts to the environment.
-Based upon the proposed activities, an assessment of all hydrocarbon spill scenarios which could occur was identified as part of the Environmental Risk Assessment (ERA).
+Based upon the proposed activities, an assessment of all potential spill scenarios (for chemicals, drilling fluids and hydrocarbons) which could occur from drilling operations was conducted as part of the Environmental Risk Assessment (ERA).
 The ERA identified the following worst-case spill scenarios: